 If you graduated from high school more than two years ago, you must meet with an academic advisor before being allowed to register.
 You must also submit your high school diploma or equivalent within 45 days of the start of your first semester of enrollment.
 If we do not receive your diploma within 45 days, you may not register for subsequent semesters.

 If you previously attended a regionally accredited institution, you must request that each college send an official transcript directly to SCS.
 If you were placed on probation at your previous institution, you will enter SCS on probation, and you may enroll in no more than 7 credits while you are on probation.
-Although you are not required to submit official college transcripts before being allowed to register for classes, we strongly encourage you to do so in order to receive appropriate academic advising.

 Please send all documentation to the following address: